 Agents must log into the queue to begin receiving calls.
 When agents have finished for the day or would like to stop receiving calls from the queue, they must log out of the queue.

-Agent group members can use one of two methods (buttons or star codes) when logging in and out of agent groups.
+Agents can use one of two methods (buttons or star codes) when logging in and out of queues.

 Method 1: Buttons

-This method allows users to use a button on their phone to log in and out of agent groups.
+This method allows users to use a button on their phone to log in and out of queue.
 When configured properly, the button will have a toggle effect.
-When the button is pressed, users will be logged in to all agent groups, and the associated LED(s) on their phone will light.
-When the button is pressed again, users will be logged out of all agent groups and the associated LED(s) will no longer be lit.
-If users need to log out of one agent group before logging into another, multiple Agent login/logout buttons can be configured.
+When the button is pressed, users will be logged in to all queues, and the associated LED(s) on their phone will light.
+When the button is pressed again, users will be logged out of all queues and the associated LED(s) will no longer be lit.
+If users need to log out of one queue before logging into another, multiple Agent login/logout buttons can be configured.

 Important: Before you can use this button, the star codes for Agent logged in/Agent logged out must match (e.g.,